Alert

 Administrative tasks

-Add a file note (Contact/Claimant Contact or Modified Work/Claimant Contact) documenting the conversation.
+Document the conversation in a file note (Contact/Claimant Contact or Modified Work/Claimant Contact).

 3. Call the employer